How Much Do NBA Players Make? Average NBA Salary from 1990-2026

 It's fair to say, that NBA players don't have to worry about feeding their family, but just how rich are they really?
 Let's find out!

-How much does an average NBA player make?
+How much do NBA players make?

 Graph 1: Average Salary in the NBA by Year: